piyushjajoo/my-eks-tf/README.md

 terraform plan -var-file="sample.tfvars"
 ```

 5. If you are satisfied with the plan above, this is the final step to apply the terraform and wait for the resources to be created.
+It will take about ~20 mins for all the resources to be created.

 ```shell
 terraform apply -var-file="path/to/your/terraform.tfvars"